Concept video

 PARALLELS

-For our project, we drew parallels to the rhetoric around refugees and the vetting process:
+We drew the following parallels to the rhetoric around refugees and the vetting process:

 • Element of unknown: Just like the refugee vetting process, users of our vending machine do not know what hoops they will have to jump throughout the process.
 We intentionally did not include a progress bar in order to replicate the experience of not knowing how long the process will take and how many steps remain before being approved.